Supporting Our Boys

 Assistant Head Student Progress, Anthony Griffin, is dedicated to pastoral care and has responsibility for all students in Years 7 to 13.
 All the Form Tutors liaise with him if there is a concern about a student.

-Mr Griffin is the College’s Designated Safeguarding Lead and coordinates our Student Support team, a group of specialist professionals that includes a Special Educational Needs and Disabilities Coordinator (SENDCo), a Wellbeing Coordinator, school counsellor, two Teaching Assistants and an Emotional Literacy Support Assistant.
-They are based in the Student Support Centre, where students can go if they need help or advice at any time of the school day.
+Mr Griffin is the College’s Designated Safeguarding Lead and coordinates our Student Support team, a group of specialist professionals that includes a Special Educational Needs and Disabilities Coordinator (SENDCo), a Wellbeing Coordinator, three school counsellors, two Teaching Assistants and an Emotional Literacy Support Assistant.
+They are based in Vibert and Dunlop, where students can go if they need help or advice at any time of the school day.

-Counselling sessions are available on Tuesday, Thursday and Friday, 8.30am to 3.30pm.
+Counselling and ELSA sessions are available throughout the week, 8.30am to 3.30pm.
 All information shared during a counselling session is strictly confidential except when a risk of harm is disclosed.

 Head of House and The House System